mendix/MxPushNotifications/README.md

 ### Step 7 - Set up the administration pages

-Add the `AppleAdministration`, `GoogleAdministration`, and `Device_Overview` pages to the project navigation.
-The `Apple Administration` and `GoogleAdministration` pages are used to configure your application to be able to reach the respective services (APNs and GCM) later on.
-The `Device_Overview` page contains a list of all devices registered with the application and is useful for testing purposes.
+Add the `PushNotificationsAdministration` page to the project navigation.
+This page contains four tabs: `Messages`, `Devices`, `Apple`, and `Google`.
+The `Apple` and `Google` tabs are used to configure your application to be able to reach the respective services (APNs and GCM) later on.
+The `Devices` tab contains a list of all devices registered with the application and is useful for testing purposes.
+The `Messages` tab shows all the messages that are queued either because they were sent using the `QueueMessage` action or because previous attempts to send them failed.

 > Note: don't forget to set the `Project security` -> `User roles` to include the `PushNotifications.Administrator` role as part of the main `Administrator` role and the `PushNotifications.User` role as part of the main `User` role.
 >